Jameson1237/MyFirstReprosirory/README.md

 # MyFirstReprosirory
-This is my first reprository, i`m Jameson.
+This is my first repository, i`m Jameson.